New California Employment Laws for 2023 and What You Can Do to Be Compliant

 Local Minimum Wages

-The hourly minimum wage will also increase within individual cities in California — for example, West Hollywood will have three minimum wage requirements:
+The hourly minimum wage also increased within individual cities in California — for example, West Hollywood has three minimum wage requirements:

 • West Hollywood (hotels): $18.35 (no change)